 How and where do you find culinary inspiration?

 Did you always find mushrooms at the table?
-Will you tell us about your memories of mushrooms, or the first mushroom dish you had?
+Can you tell us about your memories of mushrooms, or the first mushroom dish you had?

-Mushrooms were not always at our table, but they very often were, as they were a family favorite.
-I’m not sure what the first mushroom dish I ate was, and when, but I cook zoni* soup for New Year’s based on a soup stock prepared with a lot of dried mushrooms.
-I love this once-a-year home-made dish.
+Mushrooms were often at our table, as they were a family favourite.
+I am not sure what my first mushroom dish was or when, but I cook zoni* soup for New Year’s with a stock prepared from dried mushrooms.
+I love this once-a-year homemade dish.

 *Zoni is a soup dish that contains rice cake and other ingredients, usually eaten by Japanese at New Year’s.

-If there were only one mushroom available for cooking and eating in the future, which mushroom do you hope it will be?
-And why?
+If you could pick only one mushroom for cooking and eating in the future, which would it be and why?